DevDash-26/Hackstreet/README.md

 ## 11. Known limitations

-- The AI assistant (`frontend/src/services/ai.ts`) is a deterministic mock; wire a provider by replacing the function body.
+- The AI assistant (`frontend/src/services/ai.ts`) is a deterministic mock with canned, keyword-driven answers — including the University College Sri Lanka floor map — and the conversation resets to the welcome message when the widget is closed.
+Wire a provider by replacing the function body.
+- Profile edits persist to `localStorage` per persona; closing the assistant clears its chat history.
 - WhatsApp delivery (`frontend/src/services/whatsapp.ts`) is a stub.
 - Business requirements are demonstrated with client-side mock data; a subset maps to the Supabase `announcements` table.